-If you are up for an adventure with a sightseeing flight, hiking and getting on a boat all in one day, we have just the trip for you!
-After checking in with us or a water taxi company, we start our flight with a quick look at the Spit, Grewingk Glacier, the lake it feeds and icebergs floating away.
-We’ll point out the destination of your hike for the day, a recently installed boat dock at Halibut Cove Lagoon.
+If you are up for an adventure with a sightseeing flight, hiking three miles and getting on a boat all in one day, we have just the trip for you!
+After checking in with us you will be on a flight with a quick look at the Spit, Grewingk Glacier, the lake it feeds and icebergs floating away.
+We’ll point out the destination of your hike for the day, a boat dock located at Halibut Cove Lagoon.
 Then we’ll be landing on China Poot Lake, located in the shadows of a 2430 foot peak by the same name.

 We will part ways at the Public Use Cabin – after that the trail is yours to discover.
 To make sure you know what to expect, we took lots of pictures and would like to offer a few key points about this hike.

 About a hundred yards from the cabin, a wooden sign orients you.
 For hike straight to the boat pickup, turn left.
 (You will see a bridge to the right, there is a camp site a quarter mile past – see below for more info)

 In a few spots the trail has washouts and a creek without a bridge.
 Watch your step and be ready for a jump across a little bit of running water.

 There are a few forks in this trail: one to Coalition Loop Trail (to the left) and just past it, Moose Valley trail.
 Both have dramatic signs warning you that trails beyond are not maintained – and we can not recommend you venture on these trails on the short day excursion like this.

 The second fork has a sign that some might find confusing.
 For an uncomplicated trip to the lagoon, follow the arrow pointing left to the Ranger Station.
 However, to see this arrow you would have to look back at the sign after having passed it.
 Luckily, you should be alerted by the red Moose Valley Trail warning sign and are not likely to miss this turn.